aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 repair retains the signature, a normal frame is classified as bad, or any normal-frame data changes.

-The numerical calibration engine produces `asi676mc_calibration_report.txt`.
-Its first section is headed `REVIEW THESE CALIBRATION VALUES` and uses the exact field labels shown under **Configuration > Image > ASI676MC RAW16 Frame Repair**.
-The web integration also stores those seven values in its compact result so they can be reviewed beside the current configuration and, by an administrator, applied through indi-allsky's normal settings workflow.
+The authenticated web workflow produces `asi676mc_calibration_report.txt` from the engine's structured numerical result.
+It does not reuse the engine's folder-oriented presentation: private session paths and instructions that do not match the web UI therefore never enter the download.
+The report uses the exact field labels shown under **Configuration > Image > ASI676MC RAW16 Frame Repair** and explains the same **Apply and reload** workflow as the result page.

-The report continues with human-readable evidence, stability, signature, and highlight-fit details for auditing.
-The numerical engine itself never edits the live indi-allsky configuration and never overwrites source FITS; authenticated web views own the optional configuration save and source cleanup workflows.
+The report starts with the successful safety-check outcome, the seven derived values, and the configuration snapshot from when calibration started.
+Each row is labelled as the same value, a negligible difference, or a meaningful change.
+The report makes clear that the live comparison on the result page may be newer than this snapshot.
+It then identifies manual upload or saved-FITS search as the evidence source, explains the corresponding cleanup behavior, and presents evidence, warnings, rejected-file details, gain stability, highlight fitting, and signature separation in progressively more technical sections.
+It is explicitly a human-readable record, not an importable configuration file.
+Generating it never edits the live configuration or source FITS; authenticated web views own the optional configuration save and private source-cleanup workflows.

 Against the complete saved development collection, the tool found 14 matched bad frames and 21 distinct normal references across 14 exposure levels.
 Seven